lmullen/lincolnmullen.com/source/_posts/2012-09-22-make-and-pandoc.markdown

 {% endcodeblock %}

 We need a rule for making PDFs.
-Using Make's string replacement characters, we define a generic rule:
+Using Make's string replacement macros, we define a generic rule:

 {% codeblock %}
 %.md.pdf : %.md